 About Project Euclid

 Project Euclid was developed and deployed by the Cornell University Library, with start-up funding provided by The Andrew W. Mellon Foundation, and is now jointly managed by the Cornell Library and Duke University Press.
 It was originally created to provide a platform for small scholarly publishers of mathematics and statistics journals to move from print to electronic in a cost-effective way.

-Through a combination of support by subscribing libraries and participating publishers, Project Euclid has made 70% of its journal articles openly available.
-As of 2015, Project Euclid provides access to over 1.2 million pages of open-access content.
+Through a combination of support by subscribing libraries and participating publishers, over 70% of the journal articles hosted on Project Euclid are openly available.
+As of 2018, Project Euclid hosts 1.8 million pages of open-access content.

 Project Euclid's mission is to provide powerful, low-cost online hosting and publishing services for theoretical and applied mathematics and statistics scholarship worldwide.
 As a non-profit community-driven international partnership of academic libraries, independent and society scholarly publishers, and scholars, Project Euclid actively supports broad, sustainable access to this scholarship.